Research Output per year

 Michael Stewart is a multi-award winning writer, born and brought up in Salford, who moved to Yorkshire in 1995 and is now based in Bradford.
 He has written several full length stage plays, one of which, Karry Owky, was joint winner of the King’s Cross Award for New Writing, as well as securing work in radio and television.

-He was writer in residence at Theatre in the Mill in Bradford, and is now senior lecturer in Creative Writing at the University of Huddersfield, where he is the director of the Huddersfield Literature Festival and the editor of Grist Books.
+He was writer in residence at Theatre in the Mill in Bradford, and is now Reader in Creative Writing at the University of Huddersfield, where he is the project manager of the Brontë Stones and the editor of Grist Books.
 He is also the founding member of Dark and Dirty – an arts initiative funded by the Arts Council, set up to explore the hinterland of narrative art.

 Research output: Book/Report › Book